-what is a waitlist and what does it mean?
+What is a waitlist and what does it mean?

-If you would like to remove your spot on the waiting list or if you think this is a mistake, contact the Administrative Assistant immediately via email.
+If you would like to remove your spot on the waitlist or if you think this is a mistake, contact us.
 You do not have to pay the minimum deposit to be on the waitlist.